Associate Professor of Pediatrics

 Phone: (650) 725 5901 email@example.com

 Phone: (650) 736 2753

 Fax : 650 736 0195

 Our laboratory focuses on the analysis of pathways involved in the initiation, progression, and maintenance of cancer.
 We use genetically engineered mouse models and primary human tumor samples to interrogate specific tumor types and understand key aspects of their biology.
-We rely on functional genomic approaches including microarrays and high-throughput shRNA screens to identify genes that are relevant to cancer pathogenesis and treatment.
-We have found cross-species genomic analysis to be a particularly useful tool to identify and characterize novel critical regulators of oncogenesis.
-For example, using a cross-species functional genomic approach we have identified a synthetic lethal interaction between oncogenic Kras and loss of the Wt1 gene (Vicent et al. 2010).
-We have also identified a novel cross-talk mechanism between cancer-associated fibroblasts and tumor cells, underscoring the utility of mouse models to study the cancer microenvironment (Vicent et al. 2012).
+Our current disease focus includes lung cancer and pediatric bone sarcomas (Ewing’s and Osteosarcoma).
+We rely on functional genomic approaches (RNAseq, DNAseq, microarrays, shRNA screens) to identify genes that are relevant to cancer pathogenesis and treatment.
+We have pioneered approaches for cross-species genomic analysis (Sweet-Cordero et al. Nature Genetics, 2005), which we have found to be a useful tool to identify and characterize novel critical regulators of oncogenesis.
+Using a cross-species functional genomic approach we identified a synthetic lethal interaction between oncogenic Kras and loss of the Wt1 gene (Vicent et al. Journal of Clinical Investigation, 2010).
+We have also identified a novel cross-talk mechanism between cancer-associated fibroblasts and tumor cells, underscoring the utility of mouse models to study the cancer microenvironment (Vicent et al. Cancer Research, 2012).

 Current research efforts are focused on:

 - - Role of Notch signaling in lung cancer

 - - Mechanism of oncogenic Kras signaling (synthetic lethality)

 - - Role of lncRNAs and other novel targets in Ewing sarcoma